mukeshsharma04/gatsby-starter-netlify-cms-v2/src/pages/services/salesforce.md

   today.
 Let’s discuss how to put Salesforce to work for you.`
 testimonials:
   - author: Xavier Niel
-    quote: 'You know how to create software, then you can create big things.'
+    quote: 'If you know how to create software, then you can create big things.'
 ---